-102. GENERAL SURVEY OF HISTORY Three hours A continuation of Course 101.
-Particular attention the great movements which have been significant in ment of western civilization to the present day. n is given to the develop- 201.
-EASTERN EÙROPE SINCE 1815 Three hours Russia from 1815 to the near present.
-Lectures, reports.
+A continuation of Course 101.
+Particular attention is given to the great movements which have been significant in the development of western civilization to the present day. - 201.
+EASTERN EUROPE SINCE 1815

+Russia from 1815 to the near present.
+Lectures, readings, and reports.
 Prerequisites: 101 and 102.
-For Sophomores readings, and and Juniors.
-202. EASTERN EUROPE SINCE 1815 Three hours The Balkan States, Austria, Hungary, and Cze Lectures, readings, and reports.
-Prerequisites: same echo-Slovakia. as 201.
-203. ENGLISH HISTORY TO 1600 Three hours An outline of the political and constitutional histor Prerequisites: 101 and 102.
-For Sophomore and Jur y of England. nor year.
-204. ENGLISH HISTORY TO 1600 Three hours 00F Continuation of 203, which is prerequisite.
-205. EUROPE SINCE 1815 The general history of Europe since 1815, with Three hours such topics are the revolutionary movement in Fran- cation of Germany, the rise of socialism.
-Discussion ice, the unifi- cation of Germany, the rise of socialism.
-Discussion reading.
-Presupposes a high school course in genera and assigned l history.
-206. EUROPE SINCE 1815 Three hours A continuation of 205, which is prerequisite.
-Cou 206 are for Freshmen; open to Sophomores by spe ment. ciai arrange- 208.
-AMERICAN HISTORY Three hours ÷ .
+For Sophomores and Juniors. - 202.
+EASTERN EUROPE SINCE 1815 Three hours The Balkan States, Austria, Hungary, and Czecho-Slovakia.
+Lectures, readings, and reports.
+Prerequisites: same as 201. - 203.
+ENGLISH HISTORY TO 1600

+An outline of the political and constitutional history of England.

+Prerequisites: 101 and 102.
+For Sophomores and Juniors.

+- 204. English History to 1600 Three hours

+Continuation of 203, which is prerequisite.

+- 205. EUROPE SINCE 1815

+The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
+Discussion and assigned reading.
+Presupposes a high school course in general history. - 206.
+EUROPE SINCE 1815

+A continuation of 205, which is prerequisite.
+Courses 205 and 206 are for Freshmen; open to Sophomores by special arrangement. - 208.
+AMERICAN HISTORY

 This course is designed to meet the requirement in American History for prospective teachers.
-Open only to the taking the two-year Teacher Training Course. · · · · 301.
-AMERICAN HISTORY Lectures and readings.
-Prerequisite: a high sch Three hours American history. oor course m 302.
-AMERICAN HISTORY Three hours Continuation of 301, which is prerequisite.
-Cou 302 are open to Juniors and Seniors. rses 301 and 303.
-AMERICAN FOREIGN RELATIONS Three hours The diplomatic relations of the United States sin ice 1789 with The diplomatic relations of the United States sin the principal countries of Europe and with China Prerequisite: high school course in American histor i ang Japan. y.
-304. AMERICAN FOREIGN RELATIONS Three hours Diplomatic relations with South American coun tries.
+Open only to those students taking the two-year Teacher Training Course. - 301.
+AMERICAN HISTORY

+Lectures and readings.
+Prerequisite: a high school course in American history. - 302.
+AMERICAN HISTORY

+Continuation of 301, which is prerequisite.
+Courses 301 and 302 are open to Juniors and Seniors.

+- 303. AMERICAN FOREIGN RELATIONS

+The diplomatic relations of the United States since 1789 with the principal countries of Europe and with China and Japan.
+Prerequisite: high school course in American history. - 304.
+AMERICAN FOREIGN RELATIONS

+Diplomatic relations with South American countries.
 Origin and development of the Monroe Doctrine.
-Courses open to Juniors and Seniors.
-303 and 304 Under certain conditions Courses 303 and 304 in American Foreign Relations may be credited toward a major Science. r in Political 305.
-LATIN AMERICAN HISTORY Three hours · · · An account of the history, government, and social development of the Central and South American Rep and economic publics.
-823. THE EARLY MIDDLE AGES (400-1000) Three hours 324.
-THE HIGH MIDDLE AGES (1000-1350) Three hours 325.
-THE RENAISSANCE IN FLANDERS AND ITALY (1350-15 50) Three hours 326.
-DUTCH HISTORY (1500-1815) Three hours
+Courses 303 and 304 open to Juniors and Seniors.

+Under certain conditions Courses 303 and 304 in American Foreign Relations may be credited toward a major in Political Science.

+305. LATIN AMERICAN HISTORY

+An account of the history, government, and social and economic development of the Central and South American Republics.

+MEDIÆVAL AND DUTCH HISTORY

+- 323. THE EARLY MIDDLE AGES (400-1000)

+Three hours

+The rise of Christianity and the Carolingian Empire and the rise of Mohammedanism are discussed after a short review of Greek and Roman civilization.
+Special attention is paid to the Netherlands during the Roman and Frankish periods.

+- 324. The High Middle Ages (1000-1350)

+The Central Middle Ages: Feudalism; France, Germany, and Italy in the feudal period; crusades, rise of cities especially in Italy and the Netherlands; rise of guilds and democracy; rise of universities, new monasticism, Gothic art, and Romantic literature; Dante. - 325.
+The Renaissance in Flanders and Italy (1350-1550)

+The age of unrest.
+The Christian and the Flemish Renaissance;

+The age of unrest.
+The Christian and the Flemish Renaissance; the Italian Renaissance, and its distribution over Western Europe through the Brethren of the Common Life.
+The Renaissance spirit.

+A short review of the history of the Netherlands up to 1500.
+The Precursors of the Reformation and the Reformation in the Netherlands.
+The Eighty Years' War.
+The Dutch Golden Age and its influence on Europe.
+Dutch commerce and colonization.
+Wars between the Netherlands and other countries for religious and commercial purposes.
+The triumph of plutocracy and rationalism in the eighteenth century.
+The spirit of the French Revolution as manifested in Holland.
+The rebirth of Calvinism as a political and cultural power after 1815.